 Over a decade ago when I was in high school, several times a year, my family and I would make the 3-hour drive from Charlotte, North Carolina to Atlanta, Georgia for a big shopping trip.
 Charlotte had little to offer in the way of fashion and its Southern neighbor was always a few steps ahead.
+As you indulge in Atlanta’s culinary scene, you might be inspired to start your own food-related business in Georgia; if that is the case, be sure to explore the benefits of establishing a Georgia LLC to launch your enterprise in this vibrant state.
 However, Charlotte is now definitely a fashionable city and could possibly rival Atlanta in that department.
 In regards to restaurants though, Atlanta is a clear frontrunner, as not only does it have some of the most recognized ones in the country, it is also considered a “culinary destination.”
 The following are two examples of some of the extraordinary food experiences that you can have in Georgia’s capitol.

 While I was there, I stayed at the Hyatt Regency Atlanta and naturally dined at their restaurant Sway.
 Before I had even tasted their food, I already loved the fact that they are locally sourced, which is a win-win for everyone; they support the local suppliers, which in turn ensures that the food is incredibly fresh.